rtomrud/standard-slugify/README.md

 ## API

-### `standardSlugify(string, customReplacements)`
+### `standardSlugify(string, { replacements })`

 Returns a slug of the given `string`, where white space, control codes that are separators, and hyphen and dash marks are converted to `-`, letters are lowercased, non-US-ASCII letters are transliterated to US-ASCII, `_` is kept, the rest of characters are removed, and leading and trailing `-` are removed.

-You can pass an object with `customReplacements`.
-The mappings are one character to any.
-In case of collision the custom replacements override the default replacements.
+You can specify custom replacements by passing an object that maps characters to strings as the `replacements` option.
+The custom replacements take precedence over the default replacements in case of collision.

 Transliterates all characters from US-ASCII, ISO-8859-1,2,3,4,5,7,9,10,13,14,15,16, MES-1, WGL4, all characters with the White_Space property in Unicode, and all characters from the Dash_Punctuation category of Unicode.
 Every other character is removed by default.